fortrabbit/blog/php-74-eol.md

 ## Why upgrade to PHP 8?

-- It’s faster
+- It's faster
-- It’s actively maintained
+- It's actively maintained
 - It has new features
-- It’s stable, version 8.1 is out
+- It's stable, version 8.1 is out
 - Current software will require this

 ## When to upgrade to PHP 8?